ibrahimburakezdemir/ibrahimburakezdemir/README.md

 - 🔭 I’m currently working on Data Engineering and Science
 - 🌱 I’m currently learning Pyspark, Hadoop, Kafka, Big Data Technologies
+- 👨🏻‍💻 I have been developing myself in the field of big data for a while.
+Especially Python, SQL, NOSQL, Hadoop, Spark, Hive, Pig, Linux, Kafka etc.